reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 The methods that help us further process the response are:
 - isSuccessful(): Helps determine if the response HTTP status code is 2xx.
 - body(): On success, the returns the response body.
 In the example above, the response gets mapped to `BookDto` class.
-- errorBody(): When the service returns a failure response, this method gives us the corresponding error data.
+- errorBody(): When the service returns a failure response, this method gives us the corresponding error object.
+To further extract the error message, we use the `errorBody().string()`.

 #### Asynchronous calls
 To make an asynchronous call, the `Call` interface provides the `enqueue()` method.